Third Canadian detained in China amid Huawei dispute

 OTTAWA (Reuters) - A third Canadian has been detained in China following the arrest of a Chinese technology executive in Vancouver, a Canadian government official said on Wednesday amid a diplomatic dispute also involving the United States.

 The detentions of the Canadians followed the Dec.
-1 arrest in Vancouver of Meng Wanzhou, chief financial officer of the Chinese telecommunications giant Huawei Technologies Co Ltd. [HWT.UL], at the request of the United States, which is engaged in a trade war with Canada.
+1 arrest in Vancouver of Meng Wanzhou, chief financial officer of the Chinese telecommunications giant Huawei Technologies Co Ltd. [HWT.UL], at the request of the United States, which is engaged in a trade war with China.

 The Canadian official, who spoke on the condition of not being identified, said there is no reason to believe the latest detention is linked to the previous arrests.
 The official gave no details of the latest incident.